Start automation with no Selenium knowledge with our Record & Replay tool using these Best Practices.

 - Adding Hover: Exposing elements under a CSS :hover (pseudo class), use the Add Hover step instead of using the cursor.

-- Basic Auth – URLs protected by Basic Authentication are unsupported.
+- Basic Auth – URLs protected by Basic Authentication are unsupported by Selenium, and therefore unsupported by our recorder.
 Though you may be able to enter username/password on recording, the credentials are not stored nor can be replayed in your scripts.

-- CAPTCHA – Forms with this security feature will fail on replays
+- CAPTCHA – Forms with this security feature will fail on replays.
+It exists to prevent bots and your replay is exactly what it is intended to stop.

 - When clicking or adding an expect to an element, keep the element in the browser viewport.